snehilvj/dmc-docs/docs/carousel/carousel.md

 .. exec::docs.carousel.tabs

-### Limitation: draggable prop
+### Limitation: draggable and speed Props
-In dash-mantine-components version 0.14.7 and above, setting `draggable=False` has no effect.
-This happens because DMC uses a different version of Embla Carousel than the upstream Mantine library.

-We expect this to work again once Mantine upgrades to Embla Carousel v8.0 or later.
+As of DMC v0.14.7, the `draggable` and `speed` props no longer work because Embla Carousel v8 has removed them.
+These props will be removed in DMC v1.0.0

 ### Styles API